Unlocking the Universe

 GOES-U Satellite

 The NOAA (National Oceanic and Atmospheric Administration) team received telemetry from GOES-U (Geostationary Operational Environmental Satellite U), indicating the spacecraft is functioning nominally and is power positive.
 The NOAA GOES-U satellite has now safely deployed, and NOAA has acquired a signal.
-GOES-U will take about two weeks to reach geostationary orbit.
-Once there, the satellite will…
+GOES-U will…

 On-orbit Servicing, Assembly, and Manufacturing (OSAM-1)